opentensor/developer-docs/docs/index.md

     icon={VscSymbolParameter}
     title='Subnet hyperparameters'
     link='subnets/subnet-hyperparameters'
     body='Get to know subnet hyperparameters and how to use them effectively.
-As a subnet owner, your success depends on this knowledge.' />
+As a subnet creator, your success depends on this knowledge.' />
 </ResponsiveCards>

 ---